sqlxpert/lights-off-aws/README.md

 organizational unit that you use for testing SCPs.

-Test the SCP before applying it broadly, because it generally reduces existing EC2, EBS, RDS/Aurora, and CloudFormation tagging permissions.
+Test the SCP before applying it broadly, because it generally reduces existing EC2, EBS, and RDS/Aurora tagging permissions.
 Human users or automated processes might rely on those permissions.
 This is especially true of backup restoration, blue/green deployment, and cluster scaling workflows, which might copy tags to new resources.

 You will need at least one SCP-exempt role in every AWS account, to manage schedule tags.
 I recommend